Sushmit-Biswas/Mock-Mate/README.md

     pnpm dev
     ```

-5. Open [http://localhost:3000](http://localhost:3000) in your browser to see the application. 🎉
+5. Open [http://localhost:3000](http://localhost:3000) in your browser to experience MockMate! 🎉

 ---